Experience a grand fantasy world in The Witcher 3: Wild Hunt. One of the most acclaimed RPGs ever—with hours of adventure and choices.

 ❌ Can feel overwhelming for newcomers without RPG experience

-❌ Inventory system can feel clunky during longer playthroughs
+❌ Inventory system can feel clunky during long playthroughs

 Supported systems: